-Science is Authentic and Substantial
+The Scientific Method is Authentic and Substantial

 The knowledge and methods of science is the result of countless lives dedicated to finding out how nature works.
-It produces data that is authentic and substantial
+It produces data that is authentic and substantial.

 Science and Nature